All Episodes

 I will say what I said yesterday.

-Has Mr. Clinton, has your husband apologized to Monica Lewinsky for real abuse of a woman.
+Has Mr. Clinton, has your husband, apologized to Monica Lewinsky for real abuse of a woman?

-Has he apologized, Kathleen Willie?
+Has he apologized to Kathleen Willie?

-Has he apologized to come on, Mrs. Clinton?
+Has he apologized to, come on, Mrs. Clinton, this is a big stretch.

-You're a mom first and a candidate second.
+This is a big, you're a mom first and a candidate second.

 By the way, Chelsea, you know, she's old enough to run for Congress out there.